pingcap/tidb/lightning/tests/README.md

 1. New integration tests can be written as shell scripts in `tests/TEST_NAME/run.sh`.
 The script should exit with a nonzero error code on failure.
 2. Add TEST_NAME to existing group in [run_group_lightning_tests.sh](./run_group_lightning_tests.sh)(Recommended), or add a new group for it.
-3. If you add a new group, the name of the new group must be added to CI [br-integration-test](https://github.com/PingCAP-QE/ci/blob/main/pipelines/pingcap/tidb/latest/pull_br_integration_test.groovy) or [lightning-integration-test](https://github.com/PingCAP-QE/ci/blob/main/pipelines/pingcap/tidb/latest/pull_lightning_integration_test.groovy).
+3. If you add a new group, the name of the new group must be added to CI  [lightning-integration-test](https://github.com/PingCAP-QE/ci/blob/main/pipelines/pingcap/tidb/latest/pull_lightning_integration_test.groovy).

 Several convenient commands are provided: